halvorson/bamazon/readme.md

 Bamazon manager allows managers of our store to perform one of 4 tasks: View Products for sale, View Products with low inventory, Add to inventory, or Add a new product.

-Viewing products for sale returns all items that have more than 0 items in stock, and groups them by category.
+Viewing products for sale returns all items that have more than 0 items in stock, and groups them by department. *Note: `order by` exists so I know when to add a new department header*

 ![View products](/screens/viewProducts.png)